Nicias of Kos: Reign

 The date of Nicias' coinage and of anecdotes about him in literary sources indicate that he ruled during the Second Triumvirate and into the reign of Augustus.
-He appears to have led a regime at Cos that supported Augustus' opponent Mark Antony and to have remained in power after Augustus defeated Antony at the Battle of Actium in 31 BC.
+He appears to have led a regime at Kos that supported Augustus' opponent Mark Antony and to have remained in power after Augustus defeated Antony at the Battle of Actium in 31 BCE.